TheDucky-2/DataLabX/README.md

 ### Why this long command?

-That is because DataLab itself is downloaded from TestPyPI, while required dependencies (such as pandas) are downloaded from PyPI.
+That is because DataLab itself is downloaded from TestPyPI, while required dependencies (such as pandas) are downloaded from **PyPI**.

 ### Importing DataLab